PCB Delighted With Crowd Support, Quality Of Cricket In HBL PSL 2020 To Date - UrduPoint

 These statistics reflect the attacking brand of cricket that has been played in the tournament to date, which is a great advertisement for the HBL PSL 2020 and the country's conditions are conducive for an exciting brand of cricket which favour both batsmen and bowlers.

-“The action now moves to the two new homes of HBL PSL – Multan Cricket Stadium and Pindi Cricket Stadium – the venues on which the PCB has invested millions in infrastructure upgradation so that they are ready to international and domestic matches.
-It will not be out of context to mention here that Pindi Cricket Stadium staged two of the three Tests this season as normal cricket service returned to Pakistan last year in December.
+"The action now moves to the two new homes of HBL PSL Multan Cricket Stadium and Pindi Cricket Stadium the venues on which the PCB has invested millions in infrastructure upgradation so that they are ready to international and domestic matches.
+It will not be out of context to mention here that Pindi Cricket Stadium staged two of the three Tests this season as normal cricket service returned to Pakistan last year in December", added the spokesman.

 "The PCB is encouraged with the response of ticket sales in Rawalpindi and Multan, and expects the two stadia to be filled to their capacities in the 11 matches shared between these two new venues of HBL PSL.